Real-Time Sync: From HTTP to Reactive Backends

 1. Stale Data

-You do not see that your partner has already bought the milk.
-Both of you are working with different lists.
+You cannot tell that your partner has already bought the milk.
+The two of you are working from different lists.

 2. No Automatic Updates

-The server cannot say: "Attention, the milk has been crossed off!"
-You have to reload the app yourself to see updates.
+The server has no way to say, "Heads up, the milk has been crossed off."
+You have to reload the app yourself to see any updates.

 3. Concurrent Changes

-What happens if both cross off an item at the same time?
-One change is lost.
-This is called a "race condition" – like a race where only one can win.
+What if you both cross off an item at the same instant?
+One change gets lost.
+This is known as a "race condition", like a race where only one runner can win.

 How do developers solve this problem today?